CarpenterEvan/TubeRoom/README.md

 1. The test is performed by placing a tube on the L-beam such that the center of the tube is in view of the microscope.
 1. Gently rotate the tube (careful that it rotates with 100% slipping, the tube should not be rolling!)
 ###    Tube is Leak Tested (LT)
+0. The leak detector (Leybold Phoenix Quadro Dry) needs to be calibrated before performing tests.
+Before being calibrated, it must be running for at least 20 minutes in order to warm up.
+1. First 'wet' an o-ring in isopropanol and place it in the brass cap, screw this tightly onto one end of the tube.
+2. Stick the brass cap end into the vacuum chamber.
+3. Place another 'wet' o-ring on the brass cap attatched to the hose, and screw this on to the other end of the tube.
+Make sure the big metal/rubber o-ring is on the end of the chamber, that will act as the seal between the hose and the chamber.
+4. Seal the hose and the chamber together by attatching the clamp onto the hose valve/o-ring/chamber.
+5. Check that all of the black shutoff valves are closed, and press the "START" button on the detector to begin the run.
+6. There are three vacuum stages that have different levels of sensitivity towards helium: "GROSS", "FINE", and "ULTRA".
+Once starting the run, the detector will initially be in the GROSS stage, and after the pressure drops below 2mbar, it will switch to FINE for a few seconds before switching ot ULTRA.
+Once the vacuum pump is on the ULTRA, open the twist valve connected to the gas regulator, and the shutoff valve connected to the tube.
 ###    Tube's Tark Turrent is tested (DC)
 ###    The wire of the tube is Tension Tested (TT)